University of Innsbruck

 In addition to the relevant professional skills that our students attain during their studies, university studies do also shape one’s very personal development: Horizons are broadened, skills are sharpened - especially those soft skills that are needed to meet the economic, social and cultural challenges of our time.

-The Aurora Alliance is trying to develop and provide new tools and formats for this question of competency development, which can be used by academics and are reflected in the study progams of our universities.
-This fosters the development of a particular "skillset & mindest" of our students, which makes graduates of Aurora Universities to change agents in the sense of social entrepreneurs and innovators .
+Aurora endeavours to develop and provide new tools and formats for this issue of skills development, which can be used by teachers and are reflected in the university's range of courses.
+This promotes the development of a "skills & mindset" in our students, which turns graduates of Aurora institutions into agents of social change.

 The following criteria shall be understood as a starting point and will be refined in the course of the Alliance’s working programme, substantiated in terms of content and thus further developed in the sense of quality standards: